YosefLab/compassR/README.md

 # Install devtools from CRAN.
 install.packages("devtools")

-# Install compassanalytics from YosefLab.
+# Install compassR from YosefLab.
-devtools::install_github("YosefLab/compassanalytics")
+devtools::install_github("YosefLab/compassR")
 ```

 ## Usage

 In the following tutorial, we'll explore the Th17 cell data set ([Wagner et al.](https://www.biorxiv.org/content/10.1101/2020.01.23.912717v1); [Wang et al.](https://www.biorxiv.org/content/10.1101/2020.01.23.911966v1)) that ships with the package.
-It will help you get acquainted with the basics, while skipping over some of the finer details; if you're an advanced user looking for the full documentation, please refer to the [the wiki](https://github.com/YosefLab/compassanalytics/wiki) instead.
+It will help you get acquainted with the basics, while skipping over some of the finer details; if you're an advanced user looking for the full documentation, please refer to the [the wiki](https://github.com/YosefLab/compassR/wiki) instead.

 ### Loading your data